Parametric Curves and Parametric Surfaces

 }

-And here's an example of its use.
-We'll take the disc surface given above, and create a SurfaceShifter object that shifts the disc by 3 units horizontally and vertically (by default, the disc will be centered at the origin (0, 0, 0)).
+And here’s an example of its use.
+We’ll take the disc surface given earlier, and create a SurfaceShifter object that shifts the disc by 3 units horizontally and vertically (by default, the disc will be centered at the origin (0, 0, 0)).

 // This is the disc surface from before